aifatelescope/datared/_sources/installation.md

 Just make sure to execute `conda activate datared` in your terminal/shell, in order to use the right environment.
 :::

-The software tools that we'll use the the data reduction is very easy to install, on any platform (with the exception of `astrometry.net` on Windows, as detailed below).
+The software tools that we'll use the the data reduction are very easy to install, on any platform (with the exception of `astrometry.net` on Windows, as detailed below).

 First, install miniconda, from here: https://docs.anaconda.com/free/miniconda/index.html